d3fc/d3fc/packages/d3fc-label-layout/README.md

      .call(labels);
 ```

-The above snippet is taken from block [389c76c6a544af9f0cab](http://bl.ocks.org/ColinEberhardt/389c76c6a544af9f0cab) which provides a complete example showing how this label layout component can be used to arrange labels on a map.
+The above snippet is taken from a complete example showing how this [label layout component can be used to arrange labels on a map](http://bl.ocks.org/ColinEberhardt/389c76c6a544af9f0cab).

+For integration with charts the label layout component exposes `xScale` and `yScale` properties, as [shown in this example](https://bl.ocks.org/ColinEberhardt/27508a7c0832d6e8132a9d1d8aaf231c/a49aac43f1bd770506dc3660aba149193f7def8b).

 ### Label